UWDGH/dgh-wp-theme/README.md

-# UW Global Health Theme - Child Theme
+# UW WordPress Theme - Child Theme

 A child theme for use with the [UW WordPress Theme](https://github.com/uweb/uw_wp_theme).